(previously known as Boarmia attacta)

 (Photo: courtesy of Donald Hobern, Blackheath, New South Wales)

 The adult moths have grey wings with a complex wavy pattern.
 The wings have scalloped pattern on the margins.
 The moths normally rest with wings flat with all four wings exposed.
+Both sexes have thread-like antennae.

 The species occurs in south-east Australia, including: